Are you ready to professionally incorporate a real estate business and take your property ventures to the next level?

 Corporations are subject to the double taxation of profits.

-If you form a corporation for your real estate business, you will be liable to pay a 21% corporate income tax.
+If you form a corporation for your real estate investments, you will be liable to pay a 21% corporate income tax.
 Along with this, you need to pay personal income tax as a shareholder on the dividends of company profits that you receive.

 Want to save yourself from double taxation?